CSLSDS/CSLSDS.github.io/_posts/2020-10-21-Build-a-Team-Build-an-App.md

 ---
 layout: post
 title: >-
-    "Build a Team; Build an App"
+    Build a Team; Build an App
 subtitle: >-
-    "in which we reiterate: "explicit over implicit"
+    in which we reiterate: "explicit over implicit"
 gh-repo: Lambda-School-Labs/Labs27-C-Citrics-DS
 gh-badge:
   - star